 Drivers can think they are underpaid and look for additional income sources.
 In most cases, they find additional income in fuel and vehicles they drive.

-Fuel thefts happen during parkings and stops, at the end of the workdays.
+Fuel thefts happen during parking and stops, at the end of the workdays.
 It becomes possible if the company doesn’t check fuel fillings data provided by drivers versus actual mileage and vehicle use.

 But sometimes, drivers contrive to steal fuel even when the vehicle is moving or when the fuel bills are controlled through special fuel cards.
 See how companies detect fuel card frauds with a fuel tracking system.